neelsmith/greeklang/morphology/documentation/dictionaries/index.md

 - stem
 - gender
 - an inflectional class (see full list elsewhere)
 - symbol for persistent accent.
 Logic is determined from *longest form*.
 Example: μήνις  with gen. μήνιος .
 Stem, penult.
+For irregular forms, use tag `irregacc` and include accent in explictly given form.
+If you put accents on stem or inflectional strings otherwise, you will break stuff.